ergo-services/ergo/docs/networking/remote-start-application.md

 Now when you start an application remotely, the application's processes receive a copy of the requesting node's core environment.
 This enables configuration propagation - your scheduler node has configuration in its environment, and applications started remotely inherit it.

 **Important:** Environment variable values must be EDF-serializable.
 Strings, numbers, booleans work fine.
-Custom types require registration via `edf.RegisterTypeOf`.
+Custom types require registration via `node.Network().RegisterType` (see [Network Transparency](network-transparency.md) for details on the type registry; the legacy `edf.RegisterTypeOf` still works but is deprecated).
 If an environment variable contains a non-serializable value (e.g., a channel, function, or unregistered struct), the remote application start fails entirely with an error like `"no encoder for type <type>"`.
-The framework doesn't skip problematic variables - any non-serializable value causes the entire start request to fail.
+The framework doesn't skip problematic variables: any non-serializable value causes the entire start request to fail.

 ## How It Works